reinvantveer/reinvantveer.github.io/_posts/2018-04-18-starting-ten-machines.md

 Part [two is here](/2018/04/10/deep-learning-result-spread.html).

 # Firing up ten Amazon machines
-Previously, I wrote on the wonders of [using a build server to 'build' models](/2017/10/25/queue-ml-builds.html) as part of a continuous delivery pipeline of sorts.
+Previously, I wrote on the wonders of [using a build server to 'build' deep learning models](/2017/10/25/queue-ml-builds.html) as part of a continuous delivery pipeline of sorts.
 You could even go as far as publish the pre-trained and saved model as a build artifact, a 'release' of your exertions.
 We will look into that another time, but having a full build trail of a pre-trained model could be part of the answer to the [machine learning reproducibility crisis](https://petewarden.com/2018/03/19/the-machine-learning-reproducibility-crisis/)!

-Then, I wrote on why it is important to [repeat the training results]() for a model to get a sense of the spread of the performance of your model.
+Then, I wrote on why it is important to [repeat the training results](/2018/04/10/deep-learning-result-spread.html) for a model to get a sense of the spread of the performance of your model.
 Many experiments in exact sciences hinge on repeated results.
 The Higgs boson was only confirmed after repeated measurements with a [5-sigma](https://blogs.scientificamerican.com/observations/five-sigmawhats-that/) or one in 3.5 million chance the hypothesis would be false.

 We're not going to be that stringent, but I did go as far as to say that if you tweak your model to produce a 0.02 point increase in performance (say, accuracy) you can only claim victory if you can reproduce this gain a couple of times, because deep learning most often includes a level of randomness: in the selection of the batch and validation samples, the initialisation of the network.
 This is not a bad thing: we like our model to generalize as best as possible.
 We can't select the data we're going to throw at it in production either: it's very probably going to be random.